Show all answers | Hide all answers

 When an Order exists

 You can be found in contempt by a judge and your visits may be restricted.
-If you have filed a modification or contempt the judge may choose to take no action on your petition until the program is completed.

 Contact Us • Driving Directions • Parking, Security & ADA Accessibility • Court Home • Disclaimer & Privacy Policy